evoingram/endorsement/notes/OOAD.md

   - deployment diagram

 **class diagram**:  models static view of system; comprised of classes, interfaces, and collaborations of system and relationships between them

 **object diagram**:  models a group of objects and their links at a point in time; shows instances off things in a class diagram; static part of an interaction diagram

-**component diagram**:  show orrganization and dependencies among group of components; comprised of components, interfaces, relationships, packages, and subsystems (optional)
+**component diagram**:  show organization and dependencies among group of components; comprised of components, interfaces, relationships, packages, and subsystems (optional)

 - used for:
   - constructing systems through forward and reverse engineering